Leukocytosis

 Complications of Leukocytosis

-If left untreated, leukocytosis can lead to complications such as:
+If left untreated, leukocytosis can lead to complications, including:

 Prognosis of Leukocytosis